tinohertlein/gradle-playground/README.md

 ## System architecture

-The sample project is a quite simple Gradle project named very creatively 'a-sample-project', consisting of 3 Gradle
+The sample project is a quite simple Gradle multi-project named very creatively 'a-sample-project', consisting of 3 Gradle
 subprojects:

+* app
-app, business-logic and data-model.
+* business-logic
+* data-model

 The dependency-relationship among them is the following:

 ![Module dependencies](docs/components.png)